gtech-mulearn/IEEE-LAUNCHPAD/profiles/jerrysebastian@mulearn.md

 ### About Me

 Hello.
 I'm Jerry Sebastian, a CSE final-year student obtaining a bachelor's degree.
 I have a great love for technology, and I've actively participated in a number of hackathons to obtain practical software development expertise.
  I have a solid foundation in the fundamentals of programming languages including Python, C, C++, and Java.
-I am also skilled in Flask, FastAPI, and React backend frameworks.
+I am also skilled in backend frameworks likeFlask, FastAPI, and frontend framework React .
 I'm now pursuing training in machine learning projects to advance in the rapidly changing IT sector.

 ## Portfolio Highlights